“It’s too cold for the spirits to live here”

 Part 1: Radio

 The performer walks towards the radio.
-The film begins in the dark with a soundscape, after a while images start to appear.
+The film begins in the dark with a soundscape, after sometime images start to appear.
 The performer puts the radio on and starts searching for frequencies.
+It begins soft and becomes louder over time.
 Sometimes the sound can be distinguished as music, sometimes it stays noise.
-It begins soft and becomes louder over time.

 Part 2: Silence